 Format

 For this assignment, you can choose from a variety of formats.
 This course encourages you to connect theory with practice, so think about how to share information about gender & social justice issues in a way that reaches wide audiences effectively.
-I encourage you to get creative — if you have an idea that isn’t listed here, please book an office hours appointment with your Instructor or TA and we can discuss it!
+I encourage you to get creative — if you have an idea that isn’t listed here, please book an office hours appointment with your Instructor or TA, and we can discuss it!
 Here are some ideas:

 - Try digital storytelling!
 Create a short digital story explaining your response to the challenge.
 Your video should be no more than 5 minutes.